Events on This Day

 2009 - Rules went into effect on this day, requiring passports or other approved identification to be shown at border crossings to U.S. entry points from Canada.
 Americans entering the U.S. by land or sea from Canada, Mexico, Bermuda and the Caribbean were required to present identity documents embedded with RFID tags, though conventional passports remained valid until expiration.

 2010 - Bank guard Zhu Jun (46), angry over a legal ruling in his divorce, opened fire with a machine gun and two pistols in a court building in the city of Yongzhou, China.
-Jun shot three judges dead and wounded three others before killing himself.
+Jun shot and killed three judges -- and wounded three others -- before killing himself.

 2010 - The U.S. Supreme Court ruled that suspects must explicitly tell police they want to be silent to invoke Miranda protections during criminal interrogations.
 The decision was one that a dissenting justice said turned defendants’ rights upside down.